adavarski/docker-clair-scanner/README.md

 This straightforward process is not that easy to achieve when using the services like Docker Hub or Quay.io.
 This is because they work asynchronously which makes it harder to do straightforward CI/CD pipeline.

 Clair to the rescue

-CoreOS has created an awesome container scan tool called Clair (https://github.com/arminc/clair-scanner).
+CoreOS has created an awesome container scan tool called [Clair](https://github.com/arminc/clair-scanner).
 Clair is also used by Quay.io.
 What clair does not have is a simple tool that scans your image and compares the vulnerabilities against a whitelist to see if they are approved or not.

 This is where clair-scanner comes into place.
 The clair-scanner does the following: